qrvey/partner-portal/docs/embedding/widgets/analytics/custom-charts-core.md

 ---
 id: widget-custom-charts-core
-title: AN Custom Charts In Core - <an-custom-charts />
+title: Panels In Core
-sidebar_label: AN Custom Chart - Core
+sidebar_label: Panels - Core
 ---

 This document shows how to implement the custom chart panel widget inside `Page Builder`.